russhustle/leetpattern/docs/graph/graph_flood_fill.md

 ## 200. Number of Islands

 -   Count the number of islands in a 2D grid.
+-   Method 1: DFS
+-   Method 2: BFS (use a queue to traverse the grid)

+-   How to keep track of visited cells?

+    1. Mark the visited cell as `0` (or any other value) to avoid revisiting it.
+    2. Use a set to store the visited cells.

+-   Steps:
+    1. Init: variables
+    2. DFS/BFS: starting from the cell with `1`, turn all the connected `1`s to `0`.
+    3. Traverse the grid, and if the cell is `1`, increment the count and call DFS/BFS.

 ![0200](../imgs/0200.jpg){width=400px}